Iraq and weapons of mass destruction: Prelude

-In an attempt to counter the allegations that some WMD arsenals (or capability) were indeed hidden from inspectors, Scott Ritter would argue later;
+In an attempt to counter the allegations that some WMD arsenals (or capability) were indeed hidden from inspectors, Scott Ritter would argue later:

-Ritter also argued that the WMDs Saddam had in his possession all those years ago, if retained, would have long since turned to harmless substances.
+Ritter also argued that the WMD Saddam had in his possession all those years ago, if retained, would have long since turned to harmless substances.
 He stated that Iraqi Sarin and tabun have a shelf life of approximately five years, VX lasts a bit longer (but not much longer), and finally he said botulinum toxin and liquid anthrax last about three years.

 Legal justification

 On March 17, 2003, Lord Goldsmith, Attorney General of the UK, set out his government's legal justification for an invasion of Iraq.
 He said that Security Council resolution 678 authorised force against Iraq, which was suspended but not terminated by resolution 687, which imposed continuing obligations on Iraq to eliminate its weapons of mass destruction.
 A material breach of resolution 687 would revive the authority to use force under resolution 678.
 In resolution 1441 the Security Council determined that Iraq was in material breach of resolution 687 because it had not fully carried out its obligations to disarm.
 Although resolution 1441 had given Iraq a final chance to comply, UK Attorney General Goldsmith wrote "it is plain that Iraq has failed so to comply".
 Most member governments of the United Nations Security Council made clear that after resolution 1441 there still was no authorization for the use of force.
 Indeed, at the time 1441 was passed, both the U.S. and UK representatives stated explicitly that 1441 contained no provision for military action.
 Then-U.S. Ambassador John D. Negroponte was quoted as saying:

 There's no "automaticity" and this is a two-stage process, and in that regard we have met the principal concerns that have been expressed for the resolution [...]
 Whatever violation there is, or is judged to exist, will be dealt with in the council, and the council will have an opportunity to consider the matter before any other action is taken.

 The British ambassador to the UN, Sir Jeremy Greenstock, concurred:

 We heard loud and clear during the negotiations the concerns about "automaticity" and "hidden triggers" – the concern that on a decision so crucial we should not rush into military action; that on a decision so crucial any Iraqi violations should be discussed by the Council.
 Let me be equally clear in response, as one of the co-sponsors of the text we have adopted: there is no "automaticity" in this Resolution.

 The UN itself never had the chance to declare that Iraq had failed to take its "final opportunity" to comply as the U.S. invasion made it a moot point.
 American President George W. Bush stated that Saddam Hussein had 48 hours to step down and leave Iraq.